andre-ye/tserk/index.md

 </center>
 <br>

-Sometimes, we need to go in both directions to arrive home.
-Now this is confusing.
-I want to go here but I need to go there and there, together.
+I need to go in both directions to arrive home.
+I want to go here but I need to go both there and there, together.
+This is confusing.
+But it is not anxious.
+It does not matter that I am illiterate.
+It is a logical confusion.
 So I stand here and look at the signs -- pretending I know what they mean, but not telling anyone else that I have given up long ago.
-After a long time, I realize that the sign has been pointing myself to myself.
+I am happy.
+After a long time, I realize that the signs have been pointing to myself.
 I was home all along.

 <br>
 <center>